vanshika230/Deep_Learning_and_Generative_AI/README.md

 # 📚 Topics to be covered are :-
 ## 1️⃣Deep Learning Fundamentals
     What is Deep Learning?
-Deep Learning Vs Machine Learning Types of Neural Networks | History of Deep Learning | Applications of Deep Learning What is a Perceptron?
-Perceptron Vs Neuron | Perceptron Geometric Intuition How to train a Perceptron | Deep Learning Full Course Perceptron Loss Function | Sigmoid Function
+Deep Learning Vs Machine Learning Types of Neural Networks
+    What is a Perceptron?
+Perceptron Vs Neuron | Perceptron Geometric Intuition How to train a Perceptron?
+    Perceptron Loss Function | Sigmoid Function
     Problem with Perceptron
     MLP Notation